 Friday, August 6, 2021, 1pm EDT

 Antwaun Sargent will speak with Paul D. Miller, editor-at-large of the Brooklyn Rail, about Social Works, an exhibition curated by Sargent currently on view at Gagosian, West 24th Street, New York.
 Social Works considers the relationship between space—personal, public, institutional, and psychic—and Black social practice.
 The conversation will end with a poetry reading.
-To attend the online event, register at brooklynrail.org.
+To join the online event, register at brooklynrail.org.

 Installation view, Social Works: Curated by Antwaun Sargent, Gagosian, 555 West 24th Street, New York, June 24–September 11, 2021.
 Artwork, left to right: © Zalika Azim, © Allana Clarke, © Linda Goode Bryant, © Rick Lowe Studio.
 Photo: Rob McKeever